jjvanzon/Circular-Language-Spec/spec/black-boxes/black-boxes.md

 When __Value Set__ is __Public__, you can assign a value to the object.
 When __Value Set__ is __Private__, you can not assign a value to the object except through Friend objects.

-Only *system procedures* get access controllers.
+Only *system commands* get access controllers.
 Objects do not get access controllers directly.
-Access to an *object* is controlled by access controlling the __Object Get__ procedure.
+Access to an *object* is controlled by access controlling the __Object Get__ command.

 There is not just one kind of __Private__ or __Public__.
 There is a separate __Private__ and __Public__ for every __Get__ and __Set__ of every system aspect.